-The Aspen Police Department patrol officers provide 24-hour police services to the city of Aspen.
+The Aspen Police Department patrol officers provide 24-hour police services to the Aspen community.
 Officers respond to a variety of calls including criminal incidents, civil complaints, and emergency medical calls.
 They are trained to handle any situation that may arise with a commitment to enhancing the quality of life in our community.

-The response branch consists of 28 officers, including four sergeants, two detectives, and one School Resource Officer.
-When they are not directly responding to calls, patrol officers are highly involved in proactive measures to prevent crime within the community.
+Our branch includes 28 officers, four of which are sergeants, two are detectives, and one is a School Resource Officer.
+When patrol officers are not directly responding to calls, they are highly involved in proactive measures to prevent crime within the community.

 Officers communicate regularly with local businesses in an effort to foster mutually beneficial relationships with owners and employees.
-Officers can often be seen downtown on a weekend talking to bouncers and bartenders, or patrolling the mall on foot.
+Officers can often be seen downtown on a weekend talking to visitors, workers, and residents, and patrolling the mall on foot.
 High visibility and accessibility of officers helps maintain the policing style the public has come to know and respect in Aspen.

 The investigative office consists of two detectives who serve as a resources for patrol officers in their daily activities by assisting with and overseeing cases that require advanced investigative procedures or a large time commitment.
 Detectives assist patrol by providing advice, advanced evidence processing skills, and equipment to assist during the investigative stage of a case.

-Detectives receive training on major case investigations, property room management, technology evidence, and more.
-This training is necessary to deal with the wide variety of cases they manage on a regular basis.
-Detectives also conduct in-house trainings for officers, which focus on basic crime scene processing, fingerprinting skills, drugged drink investigation procedures, and sexual assault investigation procedures.
+Detectives receive training on major case investigations, property room management, and technology evidence.
+Detectives also conduct in-house trainings for officers that focus on basic crime scene processing, fingerprinting skills, and drugged drink and sexual assault investigation procedures.

 School Resource Officer

 The Aspen Police Department considers interactions with youth a priority.
-The police department assigns a school resource officer to the Aspen School District to assist with safety issues, criminal reporting, teaching classes, and fostering relationships with students.
-Interaction with students early on is one way the department seeks to proactively prevent criminal activities.
+The School Resource Officer works with the the Aspen School District to assist with safety issues, criminal reporting, teaching classes, and fostering relationships with students.

-Community response officers are authorized by the city of Aspen to enforce municipal codes.
-The goal of CROs is to ensure a safe environment for those who live, work, and recreate in Aspen.
+Community Response Officers are authorized by the City of Aspen to enforce municipal codes.
+The goal is to ensure a safe environment for those who live, work, and recreate in Aspen.

-Community response officers do much more than code enforcement, they also offer support on medical calls, response to vehicle accidents, information and assistance with animal complaints.
-They engage in community safety education, special event management, coordination of the bear aware campaign, and enforcement of trash ordinances.
+Community Response Officers do much more than code enforcement, they also offer support on medical calls, respond to vehicle accidents, and assist with animal complaints.
+They engage in community safety education, special event management, coordination of the Bear Aware campaign, and enforcement of trash ordinances.